arathi14-coder/arathi14-coder.github.oi/docs/01-Block-Diagram/Block-Diagram.md

 Microchip PIC18F57Q43 Curiosity Nano
 Main controller that receives two digital inputs from teammates.
 Generates two digital outputs to the H-Bridge to control solenoid direction.
-Serves as the "brain" of the actuator subsystem.
 Allows debugging using local buttons without teammates' boards.

 Inputs